 What if I’ve never taken yoga?

 Don’t worry about it!
 Never be concerned by what the person on the mat next to you is doing.
 Listen to your body and push back into child’s pose when needed.
-Even in child’s pose you will benefit.
+Even in child’s pose your body will benefit.

 What should I bring?